t0mg/wordclock/software/README.md

 3. Verify that the target board in `platformio.ini` matches your ESP32 hardware
 4. Build and upload

+**Important**: Platform IO builds and flashes multiple bin files (bootloader, partition, firmware).
+To merge those into a single binary for flashing separately from e.g. esptool or the OTA updater, run `pio run -t mergebin` from a PlatformIO console and look the file ending with "merged.bin" in the `.pio/build` folder.

 ## OTA update

-After the firwmare has been flashed over USB once, you can use the OTA feature to flash further updates: build the new binary file, then open the web portal of your clock, click the `Firmware update` link at the bottom and upload the new `.bin` file.
+After the firwmare has been flashed over USB once, you can use the OTA feature to flash further updates: build the new binary file, then open the web portal of your clock, click the `Firmware update` link at the bottom and upload the new (merged, see above) `.bin` file.

 - Pre-built releases can be found [here](https://github.com/t0mg/wordclock/releases).
-- In PatformIO, the build file is located in `.pio\build\<environment name>\firmware.bin`.
+- In PatformIO, the merged build file is located in `.pio\build\<environment name>\firmware_<environment name>_merged.bin`.
 - If you are building with Arduino IDE, use `Sketch > Export compiled Binary` to export the file.

 __Warning__: if the `firmware config version` displayed at the very bottom of the web interface changes, your settings will be reset.
 They should othewise remain.